 With the state of gasoline prices more students are using bicycles, scooters and in some cases motorcycles as their regular means of transportation around the campus.
-The College provides designated parking spaces for motorcycles and scooters and bike racks for bicycles.
+The University provides designated parking spaces for motorcycles and scooters and bike racks for bicycles.
 Students are encourage to use these various forms of transportation but we ask that you follow common courtesy and parking rules/regulations.

 Do not park your bicycle, scooter or motorcycle where it will be an obstruction for pedestrian traffic.
-The Augustana College campus is subject to all traffic laws of the City of Sioux Falls and State of South Dakota in addition to the campus regulations.
+The Augustana University campus is subject to all traffic laws of the City of Sioux Falls and State of South Dakota in addition to the campus regulations.

-Only college-owned or approved vehicles (maintenance, ground, custodial and outside contractors) are authorized to drive on campus noncurbed fire lanes, sidewalks and grounds.
+Only university-owned or approved vehicles (maintenance, ground, custodial and outside contractors) are authorized to drive on campus noncurbed fire lanes, sidewalks and grounds.
 All other vehicle, including motorized scooters and motorcycles, are restricted to operating on the established paved/curbed streets.
 A violation of this regulation will result in a $25.00 fine in addition to restitution for damages to the campus.
 Violators are also subject to citations issued by the City and can be prohibited from operating a vehicle on the campus.

 You are strongly encouraged to register your bicycle with the Sioux Falls Police Department.
 The Sioux Falls Police Department handles all bicycle registrations for the City of Sioux Falls.
 You significantly increase the chance of your bicycle being returned to you in the event it is stolen or lost if it is registered.
 Registering your bicycle is free and easy.
 Simply go to the Sioux Falls Police Department Bicycle Registration website.